Mary Boleyn: Royal mistress

-Soon after her return, Mary was married to William Carey, a wealthy and influential courtier of the privy chamber, on 4 February 1520.
+Soon after her return Mary was married to William Carey, a wealthy and influential courtier of the privy chamber, on 4 February 1520.
 Henry VIII was a guest at the couple's wedding.
-At some point, Mary became Henry's mistress; the starting date and duration of the liaison are unknown.
+At some point Mary became Henry's mistress; the starting date and duration of the liaison are unknown.

 It was rumoured that the King fathered one or both of Mary's children.
-Even if this was so, however, Henry did not acknowledge either of them as his children, although he had previously acknowledged Henry FitzRoy, his son by another mistress, Elizabeth Blount.
+However even if this were so Henry did not acknowledge either of them as his children, although he had previously acknowledged Henry FitzRoy, his son by another mistress, Elizabeth Blount.

-Henry VIII's wife, Catherine of Aragon, had first been married to Henry's older brother Arthur when he was a little over fifteen years old, but Arthur died just a few months later.
+Henry VIII's wife, Catherine of Aragon, had first been married to Henry's older brother, Arthur, when he was a little over fifteen years old, but he died just a few months later.
 Henry later used this to justify the annulment of his marriage to Catherine, arguing that her marriage to Arthur had created an affinity between Henry and Catherine; as his brother's wife, under canon law, she became his sister.
 In 1527, during his initial attempts to obtain a papal annulment of his marriage to Catherine, Henry similarly requested a dispensation to marry Anne, the sister of his former mistress.

 Sister's rise to power

-Anne returned to England in January 1522; she soon joined the royal court as one of Queen Catherine's maids-of-honour.
+Anne returned to England in January 1522 and soon joined the royal court as one of Queen Catherine's maids-of-honour.
 Anne achieved considerable popularity at court, although the sisters moved in different circles and were not considered close.

 Although Mary is said to have been more attractive than her sister, Anne seems to have been more ambitious and intelligent.
-When the King took an interest in Anne, she refused to become his mistress.
-By the middle of 1526, Henry was determined to marry her.
+When the King took an interest in Anne she refused to become his mistress.
+By the middle of 1526 Henry was determined to marry her.
 This gave him further incentive to seek the annulment of his marriage to Catherine of Aragon.
-When Mary's husband died during an outbreak of sweating sickness, Henry granted Anne Boleyn the wardship of her nephew, Henry Carey.
-Mary's husband had left her with considerable debts, and Anne arranged for her nephew to be educated at a respectable Cistercian monastery.
+When Mary's husband died during an outbreak of sweating sickness Henry granted Anne Boleyn the wardship of her nephew, Henry Carey.
+Mary's husband had left her with considerable debts and Anne arranged for her nephew to be educated at a respectable Cistercian monastery.
 Anne also interceded to secure an annual pension of £100 for her widowed sister.